mikaelvesavuori/minibook-better-apis/observability/aws-baseline-observability.md

 Refer to the [CloudWatch Logs Insights query syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html) if you want to set up some nice log queries.
 Also note that a shortcoming with CloudWatch is that they don't seem ideal for cross-service logs, but they are just fine when it comes to checking on a specific service.
 This is the intention behind the coming Honeycomb addition below.

 {% endhint %}

+You can now see dashboards (metrics) in both the Lambda function view and CloudWatch (plus the logs themselves) and get the full X-Ray tracing.
+It's just as easy as that!
+Done deal.